danpeig/ESP32EnergyMonitor/README.md

 The deprecation will only affect newly flashed devices and will not impact existing devices.

-If you need to update your energy monitor or build a new device, make sure you are using ESPHome version *2012.12.4*:
+If you need to update your energy monitor or build a new device, make sure you are using ESPHome version *2012.12.4* to build:

 `pip install esphome==2024.12.4`

+After flashing the firmware you can update to the latest version of ESPHome.

 ----